redhat-developer/odo/docs/odo-architecture.md

 ## `emptyDir` Volume

-An `emptyDir` Volume is created when a Pod is assigned to a node, and exists as long as that Pod is running on the node.
+An `emptyDir` Volume is created when a pod is assigned to a node, and exists as long as that pod is running on the node.
 If the container is restarted or moved, the content of the `emptyDir` is removed, Init container restores the data back to the `emptyDir`. `emptyDir` is initially empty.

 The `copy-supervisord` Init container copies necessary files onto the `emptyDir` volume.
 These files are then utilized by the main application container at runtime for execution.